 It’s old fashioned and appallingly expensive, but I still send cards every year, so I’m always on the lookout for inspiring vintage ephemera to recycle into a ‘new’ design.
 This year, I used the cover of some old Christmas carol sheet music I found at an antiques fair.
 Last year, it was a carefully typed 1949 recipe for Christmas cake, found tucked inside an old cookery book.

 The first Christmas cards were pricey, but by the late Victorian period, they were much more affordable and it’s cards from this era that I’m fascinated by.
+Victorian greeting cards can make for great collectors items and gift ideas.

 Forget the overtly festive ones with robins, holly and charitable gestures – it’s the ornate hand-painted flora and fauna ones I love; all swooping swallows, rustling reeds and colourful butterflies – not images we’d usually associate with Christmas now at all.